kylemcdonald/SharingInterviews/memo.markdown

 # Sharing Interviews

 *This is the first interview in a series about creators sharing work, with an emphasis on open source and digital communities.
-The interviews are backed up on [GitHub](http://github.com/kylemcdonald/SharingInterviews/) after being conducted on PiratePad, where you can walk through the interview history [as it was written](http://j.mp/gERzlD).*
+The interviews are backed up on [GitHub](http://github.com/kylemcdonald/SharingInterviews/) after being conducted on PiratePad, where you can walk through the interview history [as it was written](http://j.mp/gERzlD).
+All content is licensed under a [Creative Commons Attribution 3.0 Unported License](http://creativecommons.org/licenses/by/3.0/).*

 ## with [Kyle McDonald](http://kylemcdonald.net/) interviewing [Mehmet S. Akten](http://memo.tv/) (Memo)